 Members of the Pastoral Care Team aren’t therapists or psychologists, but they can listen as friends and offer encouragement, empathy, sympathy and support.
 They are typically called upon when there is an illness or death in the congregation, when people are dealing with marital or child-rearing issues, when changes in the congregation or the community are causing unusual stress, or when people are feeling unusually anxious or depressed.
 The Pastoral Care Team also has a host of resources to which they can refer people, including local therapists and a variety of community services.

-You can contact the Pastoral Care Team by calling or emailing the church office at firstname.lastname@example.org and requesting their help.
-You need not disclose the nature of your issue when you contact the office and you can trust that anything you share with a member of the Pastoral Care Team will be held in strictest confidence, unless there is a life-threatening or legal issue involved.
+You can contact the Pastoral Care Team by emailing email@example.com and requesting their help.
+You need not disclose the nature of your issue when you contact the team and you can trust that anything you share with a member of the Pastoral Care Team will be held in strictest confidence, unless there is a life-threatening or legal issue involved.
 The Team takes confidentiality very seriously, since trust is such a necessary component of helping others.

 Keep in mind that the Pastoral Care Team helps with emotional support, listening, and resource referral.
 Emerson has other groups that offer other kinds of help, as well.

 The Helping Hands Committee firstname.lastname@example.org handles requests for short term help such as meals and transportation.

 The Conflict Resolution Team email@example.com handles conflicts among members or complaints related to the congregation.